chadoliver/stretch-router/specification/routing.md

 ----------------------------------------------------------------------------------------------------
-### How do we allow the user to push other tracks aside when routing a track?
+#### How do we allow the user to push other tracks aside when routing a track?

 This will probably involve creating a 'virtual' obstacle at the head of the active track.

 ----------------------------------------------------------------------------------------------------
-### How do we allow the user to make small changes to a track's route, such as moving it to the other side of an obstacle?
+#### How do we allow the user to make small changes to a track's route, such as moving it to the other side of an obstacle?
 How does this work when operating on multiple tracks at once?

 ----------------------------------------------------------------------------------------------------
 #### How do we deal with nets which have multiple intersecting tracks?
-D

 ----------------------------------------------------------------------------------------------------
-### How do we implement auto-complete?
+#### How do we implement auto-complete?
 How can we make the results predictable?